 Healthy and Natural World reports that peppermint oil is great for congestion relief.
 Inhaling it reduces the amount of phlegm which will help you breath easier.
 Lemon oil is also known for reducing nasal mucus and treating throat and mouth inflammation.
 A great side-effect of lemon oil is that it helps to reduce stress.
 So when you are inhaling lemon oil for allergies your mood will brighten as well.
 Isn't that fantastic?

-Yoga is a great way to relieve sinus congestion due to allergies.
-Taking a class or doing a workout from home by searching YouTube, let's you find classes where you spend time with your head below your chest and will help clear nasal congestion.
+Yoga is a great way to relieve sinus congestion.
+Take a class in a studio or at home via YouTube, where you spend time with your head below your chest which clears nasal congestion.
 This doesn't mean you have to go upside down!
 Poses like Downward Dog, Rabbit, Puppy Pose, Fish Pose and Alternate Nostril breathing will help your body breakdown the congestion.
 You can go to LiveStrong to learn more about the poses.

 I hope you enjoyed learning about natural ways you can cure sinus congestion.
 Getting to the root cause of why you get sinus infections is key.
 Supplements, hydration, sinus cleansing and maintenance and exercise are just a couple of ways that you can naturally avoid sinus infections.
 Histamine intolerance may be one of the root causes of sinus infections as well as other symptoms you may be experiencing.
 Working with a Certified Holistic Nutritionist can resolve your symptoms and restore your sinuses.

 Do you think you will try any of the above natural sinus solutions?
 Let me know by leaving a comment below.